 - 7.18 Of a Black Country supply of 2,914ha of employment land and sites, Sandwell currently provides 1,206ha, over a third of the total and more than any other Black Country authority.
 Levels of demand for employment land remain high with the most recent estimate for the period 2018 2039 being 185ha, based on past trends. - 7.19 The Black Country Core Strategy originally identified a number of these sites as suitable for reallocation to help meet housing needs.
 This was decided on the basis that the Black Country's employment base was understood to be reducing in size as the nature of economic activity in the area changed.
-However, the anticipated fall-off in the level of manufacturing and industrial activity did not occur, and it became apparent during the drafting of the Black Country Plan that there was not only additional suitable and sizeable sites for such uses.
+However, the anticipated fall-off in the level of manufacturing and industrial activity did not occur, and it became apparent during the drafting of the Black Country Plan that there was not only the need to maintain a healthy supply of employment land but also an increasing demand for additional suitable and sizeable sites for such uses.

-Reasonable alternatives are the different realistic options considered by the plan- maker in developing the policies in its plan.
+26 Reasonable alternatives are the different realistic options considered by the plan- maker in developing the policies in its plan.
 They must be sufficiently distinct to highlight the different sustainability implications of each so that meaningful comparisons can be made - from National Planning Policy Guidance